awortham1/awortham1/README.md

 ### Hi 👋, I'm Andre!

-- Cybersecurity and IT Engineer based in San Diego, CA
+- Cybersecurity and IT Engineer located in San Diego, CA
 - How to contact me: andrewortham@protonmail.com

 ## 💻 Cybersecurity Projects: